stakater/mto-docs/content/how-to-guides/integrating-vault.md

 ## Prerequisites

 - Microsoft Entra ID configured for OIDC.
-- Keycloak setup with an Identity Provider (IdP) pointing to Microsoft Entra ID.
+- Keycloak setup with an Identity Provider (IDP) pointing to Microsoft Entra ID.
-- HashiCorp Vault installed and configured.
+- Hashicorp Vault installed and configured.
 - [Vault Configured in IntegrationConfig](enabling-multi-tenancy-vault.md)

 ## Steps to Implement Group-Based Access Control with Group IDs